jamie870116/mas/README.md

 >     1. Update open subtasks and completed subtasks.
 >     2. Allocate subtasks to robot agents in the environment using LLM.
 >     3. Break down each assigned subtask with LLM into a list of smaller available actions.
->     4. Execute one subtask per agent.
+>     4. **(Working on this step)** Execute one subtask per agent.
 >     5. Verify if the subtask is completed using two methods:
 >         - LLM-based verification (by observation of the environment)
 >         - Rule-based verification
 >     6. Replan: Similar to initial planning.
 Given the task and closed subtasks, let planner and editor generate a new list of subtasks (this will be the new open subtasks).

-For testing, run:
+For testing, change the content in config file and  run:
 ```python
 python env/llm_c.py
 ```